 Apple CEO Tim Cook has promised a new range of products for consumers this autumn.

-“We are really excited about the upcoming releases of iOS 7 and OS X Mavericks," said Cook.
-"We are laser focused and working hard on some amazing new products that we will introduce in the fall and across 2014."
+“We are really excited about the upcoming releases of iOS 7 and OS X Mavericks,” said Cook.

 The new products due early 2014 may well include something like the heavily rumoured Apple iWatch or the Apple iTV.